 In addition to her career on the USTA/WTA/LTA Pro tour, Samara represented Norway for three years in the Federation Cup (1996-98).

-Samara graduated from Georgia with a bachelor's degree in family and consumer sciences.
+Samara graduated from Georgia in 1996 with a bachelor's degree in family and consumer sciences.
 A native of Oyster Bay, N.Y., Samara is married to Brian Sullivan.